Postgraduate tuition fee and maintenance loans

 Home and EU/EEA students may be eligible for a tuition fee loan to cover the cost of tuition fees.
 This is available through Student Finance England.
 You won’t have to pay the cost of tuition charges up front and you will only repay the loan once you’re in employment and earning above £25,000.

-There has been no change to the rights and status of EU nationals, as a result of the referendum.
-This means EU nationals applying for teacher training in 2017/18 will still be able to access tax-free bursaries or scholarships, and a tuition fee loan.
+There has been no change to the rights and status of EU nationals, as we approach leaving the EU.
+This means EU nationals applying for teacher training in 2017/18 and 2018/19 will still be able to access tax-free bursaries or scholarships, and a tuition fee loan.
 Under current rules, EU nationals can access this support if they have resided in the European Economic Area or Switzerland throughout the three-year period before the start of the course - find out more.
 Throughout the negotiation of leaving the EU, the UK Government is remaining focused on providing certainty, clarity and stability for EU citizens living in the UK has been set out in this announcement, published on 26 June 2017 and as set out by the Prime Minister in her speech in Florence.
 Further information on the status of EU citizens in the UK can be found on GOV.UK.